 As soon as you get the proper router bits with all the safety precautions observed, turn on the routing tool.
 Hold it slightly slanted so that you start using the side of the bit.
 Avoid using the tip of the bit since it does make perfect cuts.
 The angle of the router has to be at an angle that creates a slide in the wood.
 Make your way in the wood and hold the router upright.

 Set your speed and start moving

 As you set your speed, make sure your router bit is cool.
 Move the router slowly when you are working on hardwoods.
 When working on plexiglass, keep the speed low so that you do not damage your wood material.

 Each router bit comes with an instructional manual that gives you information on how to control it.
 Test your router on scrap material before you start working on the actual wood material.

-How to Rotate
+How to Rotate a dremel router

 A Dremel spins in a clockwise direction when looking from the side of the tool body.
 The rotation direction follows where the screw tightens.
 For right-handed users, the clockwise spin is beneficial.
 The torque generated by the cutting forces is easier to counter for most users when they have to hold down instead of up.